 Were there were things I didn’t like?
 Yes.
 Not being able to bring in cell phones or personal cameras for one, and the strict clothing guidelines, both supposedly for safety reasons.

 It is also very methodical, you line up, see each animal, take a picture, and they’re onto the next person.
-There’s not a lot of opportunity for genuine engagement or freedom to roam, also presumably for safety reasons.
+There’s not a lot of opportunity for genuine engagement or freedom to roam, also presumably for safety reasons (I have other theories).
 Because of that, it isn’t a very personal experience (more one-on-one time with the animals starts at $5,000) so make sure you know what you’re signing up for.

 Is Myrtle Beach Safari Ethical?

 People will always have issues with animals being kept in captivity just like they have contention for animals being kept in a zoo.
 Thinking about animals being locked up is just icky, no matter how nice the facility appears.
-But as the staff explained, this is a captive breeding facility more than anything else.
+As the staff explained, this is a captive breeding facility more than anything else.
 A lot of these species can’t survive in the wild anymore and they truly believe they’re doing important conservation work.
+Whether you believe that’s true is up to you to decide.

 There’s no doubt that everyone here is passionate about animal conservation.
 The trainers live and breathe with the animals 24/7 in order to develop that close, familial bond.
 They sleep together and grow up around one another.
 Of course, they all wish these animals could survive on their own in the wild, but it’s just unrealistic with human poachers and other environmental factors causing extinction.
 We’re at the tipping point of some of these species being wiped out forever so whatever you think about the ethics of what they’re doing, they’re ensuring these species exist for future generations.
 Is it playing god?
 Maybe, but so are the horrible humans who do the killing for completely selfish reasons.

 Are animals like this meant to be cuddled and fawned over for photos?
-Probably not, but how could you resist that face?
+Of course not, but how could you resist that face?
 These animals, in particular, were raised by humans and this is what they know.
 From what I saw, they were so distracted with food and toys they barely noticed there were even people around.
 It’s their norm, and they didn’t appear to be any worse off because of it.
 That said; people have strong opinions about animal experiences.
-If you’re thinking about participating in any form of animal tourism, do your homework and decide for yourself whether you believe it’s ethical.
+If you’re thinking about participating in any form of animal tourism, do your homework and decide for yourself whether you believe is right.

 Like It?
 Pin It!